 Internship program structure

 Towards the end of your level 3 class, a career coach will review your resume and cover letter with you, and you'll get a chance to practice doing a mock interview.
 In the first two weeks of your internship session, you'll have additional application prep help, go through several interviews with host companies, be matched with a host, and complete any prep work your host assigns.
 After the first 2 weeks, you'll begin your 5-week internship.
 (All internships are coordinated to take place immediately after your coursework ends.
 You will not be able to postpone the internship and take it at a later time.)

 The internship design is up to the host, but all have two common elements: at least 30 hours per week of programming or programming-related work, and an experienced programmer available to you for at least 30 hours per week as a mentor.

 As part of your internship application process, you'll send your attendance and transcript to the host companies you interview with.
 For complete information about the internship, see our student internship agreement.

-Enrollment for the internship program happens 5 weeks before the internship session you wish to participate in, typically at the end of students' second level 2 class.
-If you successfully complete your level 3 class, you will then continue into your internship preparation.
-If you don't pass your level 3 class, you may take another level 3 class to meet this eligibility requirement.
+If you successfully complete your level 3 class and have maintained a record of good attendance and pairing with other students, you will continue into your internship preparation.
+If you don't pass your level 3 class, you may take additional classes to meet this eligibility requirement.

 Due to many employers' requirements, you must be authorized to work in the United States to participate in the internship program.